nortikin/sverchok/README.md

 **addon for**: [Blender](http://blender.org) version *2.80* and above.
 For *2.79* see [special installation instruction](https://github.com/nortikin/sverchok/wiki/Sverchok-for-Blender-2.79-installation).
 **current sverchok version**: Find version in addon settings or in the node Sverchok panel
 **License**: [GPL3](http://www.gnu.org/licenses/quick-guide-gplv3.html)
-**prerequisites**: Python 3.6, and `numpy`, both included in recent versions of Blender (precompiled binaries are convenient for this).
-Sverchok can also optionally use several additional libraries; if you have them, a number of additional nodes will be available.
-Please refer to [wiki page](https://github.com/nortikin/sverchok/wiki/Dependencies) for list of such dependencies and instructions for their installation.
+**prerequisites**: While sverchok is fundamentally self contained, it does require Python 3.6+, and `numpy`.
+Both of these are included in recent versions of Blender (precompiled binaries are convenient for this), and do not require any additional steps by the user to obtain.
+We have added optional nodes that that can make use of additional libraries; if you have them, Please refer to [wiki page](https://github.com/nortikin/sverchok/wiki/Dependencies) for list of such dependencies and instructions for their installation.

 **manual**: [In English](http://nikitron.cc.ua/sverch/html/main.html) - This is an introduction to Sverchok and contains 3 lessons, and documentation on almost all nodes.
 If anything isn't clear (or missing) in this document please ask about it on the [Issue Tracker](https://github.com/nortikin/sverchok/issues), we want to get these lessons right and you can help us!